wonglihong/utm-projects/secp1513 technology and information systems/ASSIGNMENT 2 PPG INDUSTRY TALK/README.txt

 🤩 Overall, this industry talk has given me some insightful knowledge about how the use of computing and IT is vital for a business’ health and performance.
 As such, my team and I have designed a simple poster that summarises the industry talk.

 Many thanks to my teammates Fakhrul Azmi, Dina Alysa and MALEK ALRIHAWI.

+NOTE: If previewing the pdf file is not working on your browser, download it instead.